exis-io/exis-io.github.io/pages/appliances/Appliances.md

 * [**Container**][container]: take some code you'd like to run all the time and push it to the cloud.
 * [**Gateway**][gateway]: connect the web to the fabric in simple ways: serve web pages, translate between web traffic and riffle traffic, and send email, among other things.

-So why do you care, why are appliances useful?
 Appliances are here to solve problems that many other apps have dealt with before.
 Saving data, sending emails, storing images, user registration/authentication-- these features take time to set up and configure, time that isn't spent creating new features.
 Existing cloud providers and services already offer some of these services.
 On the fabric, however, interacting with appliances is much easier.

 <!-- Reference for TOC -->